What Does Southern Michigan Bank & Trust Do With Your Personal Information?

 What We Do

-How does Southern Michigan Bank & Trust protect my information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
-We restrict access to nonpublic personal information about you to those employees who need to know that information to provide products and services to you.

 How does Southern Michigan Bank & Trust collect my information?
 We collect your personal information, for example, when you

-• Open an account or deposit or withdraw from your account
+• Open an account or deposit money

 We also collect your personal information from others such as credit bureaus, affiliates, or other companies.